py-why/causal-learn/docs/source/search_methods_index/Constraint-based causal discovery methods/CDNOD.rst

 **uc_rule**: how unshielded colliders are oriented.
 Default: 0.
        - 0: run uc_sepset.
-       - 1: run maxP.
+       - 1: run maxP [2]_.
 Orient an unshielded triple X-Y-Z as a collider with an aditional CI test.
-       - 2: run definiteMaxP.
+       - 2: run definiteMaxP [2]_.
 Orient only the definite colliders in the skeleton and keep track of all the definite non-colliders as well.

 **uc_priority**: rule of resolving conflicts between unshielded colliders.
 Default: 2.
        - -1: whatever is default in uc_rule.